DSpace/RestContract/README.md

 ### Error Codes
 * `400 Bad Request` - if multiple URIs were given for a to-one-association
 * `401 Unauthorized` (Unauthenticated) - if the request requires a logged-in user
-* `403 Forbidden` - if the requester doesn't have enough privilege to execute the request
+* `403 Forbidden` - if the requester doesn't have enough privilege to execute the request, or the request requires [CSRF protection](csrf-tokens.md) and the CSRF token was missing or invalid.
 * `404 Not Found` - if the requested entity or collection doesn't exist
 * `405 Method Not Allowed` - if the method is not implemented, or a DELETE method is called on a non-optional association
 * `422 Unprocessable Entity` - if the request is well-formed, but is invalid based on the given data.
 For example, if you attempt to create a resource under a non-existent parent resource, or attempt to update a read-only (non-editable) field.